- SoupAddict - https://soupaddict.com -

 I wouldn’t freeze this sauce because the dairy ingredients (sour cream or yogurt) can separate and change in texture when thawed.
 It’s best to make it fresh, store in the fridge, and consume within a few days.

-Or, try it with these recipes:
+Or, try it as a topping for these recipes:

 Karen xo